 For correct, consistent hand reads it is very important that your hand is placed on the platen in the same manner every time.
-The following rules apply for proper hand placement on the platen also refer to Figure 8-2 bellow.
+The following rules apply for proper hand placement on the platen also refer to "Figure 8-2" on page 65.